-Our charging network includes 119 locations that provide free access to 260 charging stations across the U.S. with no strings attached – just cables.
-Show up at any location, highlighted on the map in green and yellow, to get free Level 1 and/or Level 2 charging.
-All other nationwide charging stations are also listed and highlighted in grey.
+Our Charging Network includes hundreds of locations and charging stations across the U.S. with no strings attached – just cables.
+Show up at any GreenCars Network location, highlighted on the map in green and yellow, to get Level 1, 2 or 3 charging.
+Other nationwide charging stations are also listed and highlighted in grey.
 We’ve got everything you need to get charged up and on your way!

 PlugShare has a website and an app that provide EV charging station information across North America, Asia and Europe.
 It aggregates information regarding the EV charging networks, locations, charging fees, payment method, real-time information on usage and more.
 It provides information about all types of charging stations.

-ChargeHub provides similar information as PlugShare, with an app and a community.
-One unique feature: it lets you send a message to other users through its app.
+ChargeHub provides information that is similar to PlugShare, with an app and a community.
+One unique feature is that it lets you send a message to other users through its app.
 This allows users to coordinate charging station time and provides a way to share resources, if needed.

-The Alternative Fuels Data Center (AFDC) is a U.S. Department of Energy database that aggregates public charging stations from Level 1 through Level 3.
+The Alternative Fuels Data Center (AFDC) is a U.S. Department of Energy database that shows an assemblage of public charging stations from Level 1 through Level 3.
 They also provide similar information that lets you filter by charger types, EVSE networks and connectors through zip codes.